DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 have to cd into the `centos` directory of your machine and start the virtual machine.
 For centos 7, you need to:
 `cd {path_to_synchweb_devel_env}/vagrant/centos` and then type `vagrant up`
-This would build the centos machine and install all the required packages both for the frontend and backend apps.
-Note, if this fails due to an invalid IP address, edit the Vagrantfile and adjust both IP addresses to fall within the valid range (which will be listed in the error message).
+.
+This would build the centos machine and install all the required packages both for the frontend and backend apps.  **Note**, if this fails due to an invalid IP address, edit the Vagrantfile and adjust both IP addresses to fall within the valid range (which will be listed in the error message).
+In this situation, also update the IP addresses in the files, `playbooks/roles/cas/files/system/etc/hosts` and `playbooks/roles/synchweb/files/system/etc/hosts`.
+Once done, reprovision the VMs via `vagrant provision`.

 1. Open app on a browser by visiting [https://192.168.33.10](https://192.168.33.10) (or the adjusted IP address) to see the app - this should display with the ISPyB logo.